6 days

 We have handpicked a few challenging hikes which follow well-marked paths through this alpine paradise.
 Keep an eye out for the abundant wildlife, including ibex, chamois, marmots and wild boar, as well as golden eagles and rare bearded vultures soaring above you.

 Situated in south-eastern France, right on the Italian border, the Mercantour National Park is easily accessible by direct (and very scenic) train from Nice to La Brigue.
-You will spend the first two nights in the authentic and picturesque village of La Brigue, nestled in the Roya Valley, and complete a warm-up hike in lower altitudes.
-You will then be transferred to the mountain hamlet of Castérino, at over 1500m, where you will stay in a charming and cosy chalet-style hotel for 2 nights.
+You will spend the first night in the authentic and picturesque village of La Brigue, nestled in the Roya Valley, and complete a warm-up hike in lower altitudes.
+You will then be transferred to the mountain hamlet of Castérino, at over 1500m, where you will stay in either a cosy auberge or a charming chalet-style hotel for 3 nights.
 The gateway into the Mercantour National park, Castérino is the perfect base from which to explore its stunning alpine landscapes.

 This walking holiday can be combined with our Riviera Mountains to Sea trip to continue you walk all the way to the Mediterranean.
 Please enquire for prices.